sinbaddoraji/sinbaddoraji/README.md

       - <a href="https://github.com/sinbaddoraji/DataDock_Functions">DataDock_Functions</a> : API in Azure functions that stores files in blob storage

-# Game Dev Journery

- - <a href="https://github.com/sinbaddoraji/SuperPong">SuperPong</a> : An Arcade pong game with powerups and mini games

 # Simple Games

   - <b>C# games:</b>

+      - <a href="https://github.com/sinbaddoraji/SuperPong">SuperPong</a> : An Arcade pong game with powerups and mini games

       - <a href="https://github.com/sinbaddoraji/Smart_TicTakToe">Smart_TicTakToe</a> : TicTakToe with PC

       - <a href="https://github.com/sinbaddoraji/Evil_Hangman">Evil_Hangman</a> : Hangman game that cheats